Shahbaz-Tanveer/TASK-Manger/README.md

 ---------------Run the client and server by npm install in 2 different terminals-----------------------

+## ----------------Authentication----------------

+## Regiteration OTP FOR email confirmation
+An OTP is send to email of the user to verify gmail.

+## Forget Password
+An OTP is sent to your email for password reset.

+## ------------------------------------------

+## CRUD Operation
+Basic add task,delete task and edit task operations are available

 ## Available Scripts

 In the project directory, you can run: